Peruvian Beans

 Two white bowls of Peruvian Beans prepared with Peruvian ingredients and accompanied by avocado, rice, and salsa criolla.

-👩🏻🍳 Tamara Talks – Recipe Inspiration
+👩🏻🍳 Tamara Talks – About Peruvian Beans

 I often shop at a local Latino foods market.
-It was at Ruben’s that I discover Mayocoba beans.
+It was at Ruben’s that I discovered Mayocoba beans.
 I knew nothing about them, but I loved their tender, buttery texture and flavor.
 I had to know more.

 In researching “Peruvian beans,” I discovered most available recipes are Mexican rather than Peruvian.
 Obviously, I love Mexican recipes, but I wanted to represent the Peruvian flavors I’ve come to love.
 As I’ve often said, I am not attempting to recreate abuelita’s recipes, rather I want to bring Peruvian flavors to non-native home cooks!